 Read all the latest Youth Climate Corps news here.

 For more info, please contact Graeme Lee Rowlands (Program Coordinator) at firstname.lastname@example.org.
 You can also leave a voicemail for Graeme at 250.427.9325 extension 230.

 Substantially funded by the Government of Canada through the Canada-British Columbia Workforce Development Agreement.

-Additional funding provided by Arjay R. and Frances F. Miller Foundation, BC Parks, BC Wildfire Service, Johnsons Landing Community Association, the Kootenay Career Development Society, Loki Tree Service, Regional District of Central Kootenay, Slocan River Streamkeepers, Spiral Farm, Thimble Hill Nursery, and other project partners.
+Additional funding provided by Arjay R. and Frances F. Miller Foundation, BC Parks, BC Wildfire Service, the City of Nelson, Johnsons Landing Community Association, the Kootenay Career Development Society, Loki Tree Service, Regional District of Central Kootenay, Slocan River Streamkeepers, Spiral Farm, Thimble Hill Nursery, and other project partners.